"Awaiting the blessed hope and glorious appearing

 - God our Savior has just been mentioned in verse 10 and it is obviously a reference to God the Father.

 When we realize that Jesus is going to come again in the glory of his Father, the truth of the matter becomes quite clear.
-In the immediately preceding context we find Paul discussing "God our Savior," a reference to God the Father.
-And at verse 13, Paul is here telling us that we are awaiting "the appearing of the glory of of our great God and Savior."
-We are appearing the glory of God the Father and that glory is Jesus Christ.
+Paul is referring to Jesus' second coming.
+In the immediately preceding context we find Paul referring to "God our Savior," a reference to God the Father.
+And at verse 13, Paul is here telling us that we are awaiting "the appearing of the glory OF our great God and Savior."
+What is appearing?
+What is appearing is the glory of God the Father and that glory is Jesus Christ.

 "Awaiting the blessed hope and appearing of the glory of our great God and Savior, Jesus Christ."